davide-marino00/PBI_DOCS/refac.md

 			    MAX(vw_Timesheet[HoursPerWeek])
 			)
 ```
-- **DAX Explanation (Generated):** The DAX code snippet you provided is designed to calculate the total contracted hours for employees based on their weekly hours.
-Here’s a breakdown of what it does in simple business terms:
+- **DAX Explanation (Generated):** The DAX code snippet you provided is used to calculate a measure called 'TotalContractedHours'.
+Let's break it down in simple business terms:

-1. **SUMX Function**: This function is used to perform a calculation over a table and then sum the results.
-In this case, it will sum up values for each employee.
+1. **SUMX Function**: This function is used to perform a calculation over a table and then sum up the results.
+In this case, it will iterate through a set of values and calculate a total based on those values.

-2. **VALUES Function**: This function retrieves a unique list of employee names from the `vw_Timesheet` table.
-Essentially, it creates a list of all the employees who have timesheet entries.
+2. **VALUES Function**: The `VALUES(vw_Timesheet[EmployeeName])` part creates a unique list of employee names from the 'vw_Timesheet' table.
+This means that for each employee, the calculation will be done separately.

-3. **MAX Function**: For each employee in the unique list, the `MAX` function looks at the `HoursPerWeek` column in the `vw_Timesheet` table.
-It finds the maximum number of hours that each employee is contracted to work in a week.
+3. **MAX Function**: The `MAX(vw_Timesheet[HoursPerWeek])` part looks at the 'HoursPerWeek' column in the 'vw_Timesheet' table and finds the maximum number of hours that each employee is contracted to work in a week.

-4. **Putting It All Together**: The `SUMX` function then takes the maximum hours per week for each employee (as determined by the `MAX` function) and adds them all together.
+4. **Putting It All Together**: The entire expression calculates the total contracted hours for all employees by:
+   - Going through each unique employee name.
+   - For each employee, it finds the maximum hours they are contracted to work in a week.
+   - Finally, it sums up these maximum hours across all employees.

 ### What It Achieves:
-The overall result of this DAX expression is the total number of contracted hours for all employees.
-It effectively sums up the highest weekly hours that each employee is contracted to work, giving you a comprehensive view of total contracted hours across the organization.
+In summary, this DAX measure calculates the total number of contracted hours for all employees by summing up the highest number of hours each employee is scheduled to work in a week.
+This is useful for understanding the overall capacity or commitment of your workforce in terms of hours worked.

-In summary, this measure helps businesses understand their total workforce capacity in terms of hours, which can be useful for planning, budgeting, and resource allocation.

 **`TotalHoursDeltaComplete`**